defstat/LocaleMigrationTools/README.md

  2. The second parameter is the locale code we want to work on
  3. The third parameter is the default locale folder for the specified locale code

+# PLUGIN LOCALE MIGRATION
+ 1. Clone this repo in a folder.
+ 2. Navigate to the cloned folder.
+ 3. Create a txt file (like `inputRepos.txt`) in the cloned folder. if you want to run the migration only for one plugin, just put in the new txt file the relative path of the folder that the plugin is cloned into (for example add this line to the file `../ojs/plugins/general/paperbuzz`.
+Make sure the line endings are LF).
+Let's say you have named the txt file `paperBuzzMigration.txt`.
+ 4. Make sure that the plugin is at the branch that you need to migrate.
+ 5. Execute `./DriverScript.sh ./paperBuzzMigration.txt ./inputLocales.txt` to migrate the locales
+ **OR**
+ 5. Execute `./DriverScript.sh ./paperBuzzMigration.txt ./inputLocales.txt | tee -a outputProcessAll-paperBuzzMigration.txt` to migrate the locales and keep all script output to the file `outputProcessAll-paperBuzzMigration.txt` for possible review.
+ 6. Check the local plugin repo - It should have all the locale migration changes staged and ready to commit.

  # PENDING ISSUES
  1. the "..@something" locale folders should be considered
  2. Perhaps add more locale_folders to consider other than the ones that start from the locale code (for example eu_ES could be considered if es locale is migrating)